nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/occurs.rst.txt

 Interestingly, for the playoffs the situation does not change by much.  `From the dashboard
 <https://nba-comeback-dashboard.github.io/dashboard/index.html?p=2&t=6&s=1996-2024-P&m=auto>`_
-the 1% point of combing back is again about 15 points.
+the 1% point of coming back is again about 15 points.
 And as we can see:

 .. raw:: html